yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/index.md

 >
 > We recommend using the [Web Seamless SDK](seamless-sdk-payment-web) for a smooth integration experience.
 This option provides a flexible payment solution with pre-built UI components and customization options.

+Welcome to the Yuno Lite SDK (Web) guide.
+This guide will help you get started with Yuno's payment solutions.
+Whether you're looking to implement your first payment integration or enhance your existing setup, this guide provides all the information you need to create a seamless payment experience for your users.

 > 📘 Web SDK v1.1 Release
 >
 > v1.1 introduces enhancements to 3DS, performance, security, and user experience.
 To learn more, [visit the Web SDK v1.1 page](https://docs.y.uno/docs/yuno-web-sdk-v11).